 A doula is a professional trained in childbirth that provides emotional, physical and educational support and suggests comfort measures to an individual in labor and their partner during the birthing process.
-The doula’s purpose is to help the birthing person have a safe and empowering birthing experience.
+The doula’s purpose is to help the client have a safe and empowering birthing experience.

 What does a doula do?

 Doula-client relationships begin a few months before the baby is due.
-During this period, a relationship develops in which the birthing person is able to ask questions, express any fears and concerns and take an active role in the creation of the desired "birth plan."
+During this period, a relationship develops in which the birth team is able to ask questions, express any fears and concerns and take an active role in the creation of the desired "birth plan."

 Doulas do not provide any type of medical care but are knowledgeable in many medical aspects of labor.

-A doula acts as an advocate for the birthing person, encouraging and helping to fulfill specific desires for your birth.
+A doula acts as an advocate for the clients, encouraging and helping to fulfill specific desires for your birth.
 The goal of a doula is to help the birthing person to experience a positive and safe birth.

-After the birth, many labor doulas will spend time helping the birthing person begin the breastfeeding process and encouraging bonding between the new baby and other family members.
+After the birth, many labor doulas will spend time helping the nursing parent begin the breastfeeding process and encouraging bonding between the new baby and other family members.